-HEI has set as one of its goals to publish research reports of the highest scientific quality that will be of value to regulators, government officials, scientists, and the interested public.
-After a study is completed, each HEI-funded Principal Investigator prepares a comprehensive final report that describes the study and its findings.
+An important goal of HEI is to publish research reports of the highest scientific quality that will be of value to regulators, government officials, scientists, and the interested public.
+After the research has been completed, each HEI-funded Principal Investigator is required to prepare a comprehensive final report that describes the study and its findings.
 Because some of HEI's research projects are designed to provide information to be used in regulatory decisions, HEI places an emphasis on timeliness.
+Detailed instructions regarding the content of the final report and how to submit it are provided in the Investigators' Guide: Preparing the Final Report, see www.healtheffects.org/funding.htm.